kyma-project/busola/docs/extensibility/jsonata.md

 ## Overview

-This document describes useg of preset jsonata functions.
+This document describes how to use the preset JSONata functions.

 ## Preset functions

 ## matchByLabelSelector

-This function can be used to match pods using selector from resource.
+This function can be used to match Pods using a resource selector.

 ### Item parameters

-- **item** - pod.
+- **item** - Pod to be used.
 - **label** - path to selector labels from `$root`.

 ### Example